 SimCraft is the creator of a proprietary motion simulation technology, and manufactures simulation equipment integrating this technology, including professional driver in the loop racing simulators.
 The motion simulator technology, in development since 1998, is designed to recreate the manner in which vehicles move in earth physics, allowing for an extremely hi-fidelity simulation experience.

 SimCraft’s core innovation and technology is a unique approach to the motion simulation of vehicle movement.
-The company’s proprietary software and hardware combination provide advanced motion simulation once only available for military and commercial training.
-The proprietary “center of mass” system architecture allows for zero perceived latency from controls in to motion response out.
+The company’s proprietary motion technology provides advanced motion simulation once only available for military and commercial training.
+A unique “center of mass” system architecture allows for zero perceived latency from controls in to motion response out.
 The high performance motion system provides an unparalleled virtual environment for developing high-speed car control skills, experimentation with vehicle setups, and ultimately being the first motion simulation system which has brought the feeling of contact patch and seat of your pants feel to reality in any professional level racing simulator.

 The company launched the first of the APEX product line in January, 2009 at the Consumer Electronics Show in Las Vegas, Nevada.
 APEX simulator systems enable drivers to develop and enhance their high speed car control skills and empower engineers to optimize car setups, efficiently and effectively, on any track, in any car, any day, all day.
 SimCraft’s team has been working with professionals and serious amateurs in motorsports, specifically because it is within this group where the company’s benchmark of high performance is tested and defined.
 Taking in these experiences and feedback over the years, the company prototyped many different versions of the SimCraft application.
 Today, SimCraft offers a complete lineup of professional racing simulation options in a vast array of motion technology and price points.

-APEX Professional Racing Simulator products range from a static (motion-upgradeable) cockpit in the APEX0, to a full motion, six degree of freedom unit, the APEX6.
+APEX Professional Racing Simulator products range from a 2DOF (yaw and pitch) simulator to a full motion, six degree of freedom unit, the APEX6, with numerous options within each model.

-SimCraft is headquartered just outside Atlanta, Georgia, USA.
+SimCraft is headquartered in Marietta, GA just outside Atlanta, USA.